Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 When Rúna smiles warmly or nervously, her smile has a distinctive look where her lips are upturned and slightly wobbly, with a gentle peak in the middle. *(Kind of like a ":3" face, but only in the most subtle way.)*

 ### Scar
-Rúna has a long, 10-inch sword scar on her back, gained from being slashed by Agmundr.
-She has mostly recovered now, but sometimes she can still feel it.
+Rúna has a long, 10-inch sword scar across her back after being slashed by Agmundr, a draugr that once haunted the settlement on Agmundarland.
+Although she has mostly recovered, she can still feel it and would flinch if someone touched it.

 ## Personality
 Rúna is bashful and kind, but can be absent-minded in the way that when not doing anything or listening to someone talk, she would space out and start wondering about random things.
 But under her demeanour, she has a fascination with ancient ruins and secret lore, compelling her to explore a little to know more about them, though she avoids going on dangerous expeditions and is also deathly afraid of performative magic.